 Ben Stiller, director Shawn Levy and most of the supporting characters reunited for two sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014).
 Night at the Museum was parodied in Disaster Movie (2008).

 Shawn Levy has been associated with other genre films such as the DC Comics adaptation The Flash.
-He later went onto make Real Steel (2011) about boxing robots and to produce the alien invasion comedy The Watch (2012), the serious alien visitors film Arrival (2016) and the tv series Stranger Things (2016– ) and the Young Adult The Darkest Minds (2018).
+He later went onto make Real Steel (2011) about boxing robots and to produce the alien invasion comedy The Watch (2012), the serious alien visitors film Arrival (2016), the tv series Stranger Things (2016– ) and the Young Adult The Darkest Minds (2018).

 (Nominee for Best Special Effects at this site’s Best of 2006 Awards).